 Here at Vibrant Skin Bar, you will get your injection from qualified experts who will help you determine the right dosage and treatment areas for optimal results.

 Some conditions may disqualify you from getting an injection.
-You shouldn’t get Botox if you:
+You shouldn’t get Botox if you experience any of the following:

 Also, note that some patients develop Botox resistance after extended Botox use.
 Your medical professional will decide whether you are the right candidate for the treatment and if another neurotoxin may be more suitable.